Lightbery/DynamicCLI/README.md

   .createPage('Page2', 'Another Page', () => ['This', 'Is', 'Another', 'Page'])
 ```

+## Installation
+You can copy simply DynamicCLI.ts into your project or use [JSR to install](https://jsr.io/@lightbery/dynamic-cli).

 > [!Note]
 > DynamicCLI need `@types/wcwidth` and `wcwidth` as dependencies.